US Rep. Alcee Hastings dies at 84; was impeached as judge

 It wasn't long, though, before his judicial career was derailed.
 He became the first sitting U.S. judge tried on criminal charges.

 Along with Washington lawyer William Borders Jr., Hastings was accused of soliciting a $150,000 bribe from two convicted racketeers seeking to shorten their sentences.
-Hastings contended Borders acted without his knowledge in soliciting the bribe.
+Hastings contended Borders solicited the bribe without his knowledge.

 Borders was convicted and sentenced to five years.
 Hastings was acquitted, but it didn't put an end to questions about his ethics, and a judicial panel accused him of fabricating his defense.
 Though Hastings contended Congress' actions amounted to double jeopardy, the House impeached him in 1988 and the Senate convicted him in 1989.